ElementalBrian/AirsignerRelay/README.md

 ## Airsigner Relay

-### The Airsigner Relay accepts bids from searchers, validates them, and communicates with the Airsigner to retrieve signed oracle updates based on the winner of each auction bundle.
+### The Airsigner Relay accepts bids from searchers, validates them, and communicates with the Airsigners to retrieve signed oracle updates based on the winner of each auction bundle.

 ### Start Airsigner Relay like so:
 ```